-When your looking for a folding bike there are several considerations.
-The main one being where you wll be using it.
-The Folding bike for an urban commuter may not be the best bike for the person using it at a camp site.
+When your looking for the best folding bike there are several considerations.
+The main one being where you will be using it.

 - Schwinn 20-inch Loop Folding Bike